 The final objective of the project targets application of automatic speech recognition in four languages with common multimicrophone front-end, spoken dialogue management, and user interface.
 This will have a relevant impact in terms of synergetic approach to the development of spoken language interaction systems and to the immediate evidence of a possibly easy portability to other languages.
 The project would also represent a milestone for developers and integrators of home automation systems, since the targeted prototype can be a first proof-of-concept realization in a real world context, based on concrete and realistic user requirements and operational constraints.

 The DIRHA consortium aims to examine the impact of its novel technologies primarily with collaborative users.
 In other words, the DIRHA system will be conceived for subjects who have, in principle, no difficulty in understanding the way to access the system in order to obtain the highest satisfaction (e.g., based on a high completion rate in the proposed tasks) and who have a very good attitude towards this experimentation.
 Once the basic technology has been established and evaluated as reliable, other categories of users (e.g., elderly people) may be addressed in future projects.

 Another impact of the project regards the portability of the foreseen solutions to other possible domains.
 In fact, the DIRHA approach and the resulting technologies could eventually be applied to several application contexts characterized by noisy environment and by the need of talking far from the microphone as, for instance, robotics, surveillance, telepresence, gaming, industry sector and manufactory.

-This image represent the layout of one of apartments in which the prototype will be installed.
+This image represents the layout of one of apartments in which the prototype will be installed.